 What follows will seem complicated for beginners because every step is shown with explanatory text.
 An experienced Manifold operator can do the sequence below in about fifteen seconds.

 Alt-click the traverse line to pick it, and then press the Coordinates tab in the Info pane.
+The illustration above shows panes docked to the left side of the desktop.

 Choose Show Traverse in the coordinate mode button, and then right-click on the last traverse command.